 Why travelling in Cambodia?

 Asian countries are popular destinations for backpackers coming from Australia.
 For good reason!
 The proximity to Australia, the diversity of landscapes and cultures, and the low cost of living, attracts many of us to Southeast Asia.
 Whether it’s a stopover on the way there, between the first and second working holiday visa, or just to spend a nice holiday (for example, after doing your farm work!).
-I just fell in love with Cambodia.

 The transport system in Cambodia works really well.
 Whether you want to get somewhere within the city, to another region, or to the neighbouring country, you always find a way and a driver.
 It is totally doable to travel the country from north to south and east to west if you want to take full advantage of the 30 days of your visa.